-Curiously enough, the degree of real indeterminacy does not depend on the number of households, while the dimension of Pareto efficient allocations increases with the number of households as explained above.
-Therefore, when the number of households is very large, which is a plausible circumstance for perfect competition, an ETEC does require a very delicate alignment of price forecasts.
-If one conjectured, despite our intuitive illustration using budget constraints, that an ETEC would hardly restrict price forecasts, then the invariance to the number of households should turn up as a surprising result.
-Coming back to the question we posed above, namely whether or not an ETEC is necessarily an AD equilibrium, our answer is that decentralized markets are able to deliver a significantly larger set of acceptable (Pareto efficient) outcomes under less restrictive assumptions on forecasts.
-Moreover, the extra degree of freedom due to heterogeneity of forecasts is only one at least in our model, so the explanatory power is almost as strong as the perfect foresight approach, marking a stark contrast with the classical temporary equilibrium literature (e.g., Grandmont (1972)), which assumes price forecasts rather than derives, and hence suffers from lack of explanatory power.
-Therefore, we contend that the approach based on ETEC has considerably greater descriptive appeal than believed erstwhile.
-In this context, it is important to note that ETEC does not rule out some agreement among households regarding future prices: indeed for time separable preferences, an ETEC can be sustained with households forecasts agreeing, and being correct, on second period relative prices but disagreeing on the inflation rate up to one degree of freedom, under a mild regularity condition.
+Coming back to the question we posed above, namely whether or not an ETEC is necessarily a PFE, our answer is that decentralized markets are able to deliver a significantly larger set of acceptable (Pareto efficient) outcomes under less restrictive assumptions on forecasts.
+Moreover, the extra degree of freedom due to heterogeneity of forecasts is only one at least in our model, so the explanatory power is almost as strong as the perfect foresight approach, marking a stark contrast with the classical temporary equilibrium literature (e.g., Grandmont (1977)), which assumes, rather than derives, forecasts and hence suffers from lack of explanatory power.
+Therefore, we contend that the approach based on temporary equilibrium and efficiency, specifically on ETEC, has considerably greater descriptive appeal than believed erstwhile.

-We interpret our existence result for ETEC as a decentralization theorem since it shows that Walrasian markets can lead the economy to a (one dimensional) set of Pareto efficient allocations.
+We interpret our existence result for ETEC as a decentralization theorem since it shows that Walrasian markets can lead the economy to a (one dimensional) subset of Pareto efficient allocations.
 Our notion of decentralization differs from the classical second welfare theorem approach in one crucial aspect, namely, that we do not require lump sum transfers to be imposed by the planner.
 Indeed as the literature on implementation and incentives emphasizes, the use of lump sum transfers in a decentralization story is problematic as agents have to be incentivized to reveal their true preferences and endowments.
 In our set up, these transfers are implied by the structure of forecasting errors induced in an ETEC, and can be summarized by the discrepancy between the realized inflation rate in the market and the forecasted inflation rates of the households.
 An attractive feature of our notion of decentralization is thus that the requisite transfers arise endogenously without a planner's explicit intervention, and trade is completely voluntary and anonymous.
-So an implication of our result is that lump sum transfers might occur through self selecting market transactions, up to exactly one degree of freedom.
+So an implication of our result is that lump sum transfers might occur through self selecting market transactions, up to exactly one degree of freedom, owing to the heterogeneity of forecasts.